MalTrakLab/purple-team-cloud-lab/Readme.md

 ## Credentials

 **To access the domain, you can use these credentials**
-* **Administrator/LabPass1**: this is the local admin account, you can use it remotely with RDP or powershell remoting
+* **Administrator, Pass:LabPass1**: this is the local admin account, you can use it remotely with RDP or powershell remoting
-* **adlab\ddean/LabPass1**: This is the domain admin account, you can use it to access both machines as a domain admin
+* **adlab\ddean, Pass:LabPass1**: This is the domain admin account, you can use it to access both machines as a domain admin
-* **adlab\kbaehr/LabPass1**: This is the workstation user, it doesn't have admin privileges (Possible privilege escalation?).
+* **adlab\kbaehr, Pass:LabPass1**: This is the workstation user, it doesn't have admin privileges (Possible privilege escalation?).
 Feel free to add him to the local admin group if you want to test UAC bypasses

 **To access the blue team machine HELK**
 * **SSH**: you can connect using ssh ```ec2-user@<blueteam public ip>``` and it will use your key pair you moved to .ssh folder and renamed to id_rsa
-* **From the browser**: use the machine public IP and connect to it using https from your browser with credentials: helk/LabPass1
+* **From the browser**: use the machine public IP and connect to it using https from your browser with credentials: **helk/LabPass1**

 **To access the red team caldera machine**
 * **SSH**: you can connect using ssh ```ec2-user@<redteam public ip>```